Superunknown1103/sword-health/README.md

 You can run this application with or without docker.

-## DEPENDENCIES
+## Dependencies
-1. Install necessary dependencies by running npm install.
+    Install necessary dependencies by running npm install.
 Here are some of the dependecies used and the purpose they serve:
         - sendgrid/mail is used to send emails.
 An API key will need to be added to the process.env in order to actually use sendgrid's email server.
 You can create one by going to their website and selecting FREE tier access or ask me for my api key.
         - bcrypt will encrypt and decrypt our passwords for identity proteciton.
         - dotenv allows easy access to enviornment variables
         - express will help configure routes and server management for our application.
         - jest is our testing framework.
         - jsonwebtoken will create tokens to verify the role and authenticity of users making api requests.
         - sequelize is an ORM that helps us design our models and sync with our database.

-## RUNNING WITH DOCKER
+## Running with Docker
    Make sure your .env file has a DB_PASS and DB_HOST variables.
 Set DB_HOST to `db`.
 Run `docker-compose build` and then `docker compose-up` to start and run the application and database.
 Once the database has been established, seeded and express server has started, you should be able to hit the API at `localhost:3000/`.

-## RUN WITHOUT DOCKER
+## Run without Docker

 1. Set up enviornment variables by creating a .env file that contains the following:
     - DB_HOST - Set to `localhost`